akash-kanar/akash-kanar/README.md

 ---

-> "Code is like humor.
-When you have to explain it, it’s bad." – Cory House
+> "Everything is new, untill you can't do." – Akash Kanar